AjikeTaiwo/8-Week-SQL-Challenge/Queries_and_answers_week1.md

-SQL QUERIES AND ANSWERS - WEEK 1, 8WeekSQlChallenge, Danny's Diner SOURCE: https://8weeksqlchallenge.com/case-study-1/.
+WEEK 1, 8WeekSQlChallenge, Danny's Diner

+Source: https://8weeksqlchallenge.com/case-study-1/.
 Kindly refer to the source for background details

-NOTE: The challenge stated the questions for this case study could be answered with a single statement so I strived to achieve this .
+Note: The challenge stated the questions for this case study could be answered with a single statement so I strived to achieve this .

 Analyst: Ajike Taiwo

 Tools: PostGreSQL v13 via DB fiddle and Sublime Text

+SQL QUERIES AND ANSWERS

 1. What is the total amount each customer spent at the restaurant?